mozilla/nunjucks/docs/templating.md

 values.
 Macros and top-level assignments (done with [`set`](#set)) are exported from templates, allowing you to access them in a different template.

-Imported templates are processed without the current context, so they do not have access to any of the current template variables.
+Imported templates are processed without the current context by default, so they do not have access to any of the current template variables.

 Let's start with a template called `forms.html` that has the following in it: